sunfounder/pidog/docs/source/python/auto_run_app.rst

 #.
 Connect to ``pidog`` WLAN.

-    Now, connect your mobile device to the local area network (LAN) broadcast by the Pidog.
-This way, your mobile device and the Pidog will be on the same network, which will facilitate communication between the applications on your mobile device and the Pidog.
+    Now, connect your mobile device to the local area network (LAN) broadcast by the PiDog.
+This way, your mobile device and the PiDog will be on the same network, which will facilitate communication between the applications on your mobile device and the PiDog.

     * Find ``pidog`` on the WLAN of the mobile phone (tablet), enter the password ``12345678`` and connect to it.